Fiber is the Natural GLP-1

 This is why GLP-1 medications are used for weight management.

-To activate the metabolic benefits, you can’t just sprinkle a little flax on your cereal.
+To activate the metabolic benefits of your GLP-1 hormone, you can’t just sprinkle a little flax on your cereal.
 You have to be strategic.
 Here is how to ‘flip the switch’ on your body’s natural GLP-1:

 Fiber is The Natural GLP-1 Your Body Already Makes